TBroe/FX_CNN_NDF/README.md

 Currently only the two currency pairs: EUR/USD and GBP/JPY have been implemented as currency choices in the model.

    #### Step 1:
+   Download the raw currency data .txt file can be downloaded from http://www.forextester.com/data/datasources.

+   Transform the .txt files to .csv

+   #### Step 2:
    Run script .data_preprocessing.py to generate the .csv files that are later used as training and test input.

    Note: The generated .csv files will be stored in the ./data directory.